ghostunnel/ghostunnel/README.md

 ### Certificates

-Ghostunnel accepts two formats of keystores, either a PKCS#12 keystore or a combined PEM file that contains both the certificate chain and private key.
+Ghostunnel accepts certificates in multiple different file formats.

-Both formats can be used with the `--keystore` flag, ghostunnel will automatically detect the file format and handle it appropriately.
-If you are using a PKCS#12 keystore protected by a password, you will also need to pass the `--storepass` flag.
-If you want to use ghostunnel with a PKCS#11 module, see the section on PKCS#11 below.
+The `--keystore` flag can take a PKCS#12 keystore or a combined PEM file with the certificate chain and private key as input (format is auto-detected).
+The `--cert` / `--key` flags can be used to load a certificate chain and key from separate PEM files (instead of a combined one).

-In the event your certificate and key are not bundled together (for example created by cert-manager in Kubernetes), you can use `--cert <cert>` and `--key <key-file>`.
+Ghostunnel also supports loading identities from the macOS keychain and having private keys backed by PKCS#11 modules, see the "Advanced Features" section below for more information.

 ### Server mode